 Maturation of B cells.
 B cells arise from lymphoid progenitor stem cells and differentiate into pre-B cells expressing μ heavy chains in the cytoplasm and then into mature B cells expressing monomer IgM on the surface.
 This occurs independent of antigen.
 Activation of B cells, class switching, and differentiation into memory B cells and plasma cells occurs after exposure to antigen (red star) and is enhanced by T-cell help. μ, mu heavy chains in cytoplasm; Y, IgM (blue) or IgG (purple).
 (Adapted with permission from Stites DP, Terr A. Basic & Clinical Immunology.
 7th ed.
 New York, NY: McGraw-Hill Education; 1991.)

 B cells constitute about 30% of the recirculating pool of small lymphocytes.
 Within lymph nodes, they are located in follicles; within the spleen, they are found in the white pulp.
-They are also found in gut-associated lymphoid tissue (GALT) such as Peyer’s patches.
-They express the ...
+They are also found in gut-associated lymphoid tissue (GALT) such as Peyer’s patches. ...